How to deal with a suicide threat in an online community

 - Do you have a list of contact helplines and resources at hand?

 - Will you remove the post/thread from view?
-Will you allow comments and discussion about the issue?
+Will you allow comments and discussion on the issue?
 The event will trigger all sorts of emotion & behaviour – how will you respond and support the community?

 - Will you reveal the actions you are taking?